Early years: emerging environment debate in GATT/WTO

 These moves were about to yield more concrete results within the trading system.
 The environment and trade were to be linked more explicitly in the new constitution of the multilateral trading system that was to be signed in 1994.

-Trade and environment in the WTO’s founding charter back to top
+Trade and environment in the WTO’s founding charter

 Towards the end of the 1986–94 Uruguay Round (and two decades after the EMIT group was set up in GATT), attention was once again drawn to trade-related environmental issues, and the role of the soon-to-be-created World Trade Organization (WTO).